jfinke/GCDCourseProject/CodeBook.md

 tBodyGyroMean
 tBodyGyroJerkMean

+- 'activity_labels.txt': Links the class labels with their activity name.

+- 'train/X_train.txt': Training set.

+- 'train/y_train.txt': Training labels.

+- 'test/X_test.txt': Test set.

+- 'test/y_test.txt': Test labels.

+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

 ```

 ## New Description

+The X_test.txt and X_train.txt are combined by a rbind.fill.
+The y_test.txt and the y_train.txt are combined by a rbind.fill.
+The subject_test.txt and the subject_train.txt are combined by a rbind.fill.
+The requested data (mean and std) are selected out of the combined X dataframe.

-Output file contains the mean of the measurements by Subject and Activity of all mean() and std() measurements of the original data.
-The variables are the same as described above.
-In short, what is selected out of the original dataset is:
+What is selected out of the original dataset is:

 ```
 tBodyAcc-XYZ